Federal Consistency Authority

 The applicable enforceable policies (updated August 01, 2019) for the proposed project have been identified, however are subject to change as additional information becomes available.

-The public comment period for this project is open.
+The public comment period is CLOSED.
 All comments must be received by midnight September 21, 2019.
-Submit email comments to email@example.com.
+Submit email comments to firstname.lastname@example.org.
 Please see details on the Public Notices page.

 Please see this summary of the process and what to expect.

 The Oregon Department of Energy maintains current information on the most recent

 actions related to the Jordan Cove Energy Project.

 Join the federal consistency listserv.

 Guidance for Federal Permit Applicants